 This tool helps to assess how long the order should take, determine the resources loading, and plan in which sequence the operations should be completed.
 The Scheduler also enables you to view and manage the dependencies between operations.

-- Follow Getting Started with the Production Module
+- Follow Getting Started with the Advanced Manufacturing Module

 - Users will need the Scheduler permission to use this feature.